DECAfpga/MemTest/README.md

  6. Number of failed tests.

 ## Controls (keyboard)
-* Up - increase frequency   (KEY0 BUTTON)
+* Up - increase frequency   (DECA KEY0 BUTTON)

-* Down - decrease frequency (KEY1 BUTTON)
+* Down - decrease frequency (DECA KEY1 BUTTON)

 * ESC - reset the test

 * A - auto mode, detecting the maximum frequency for module being tested.
 Test starts from maximum frequency.
 With every error frequency will be decreased.
-[SW1 SWITCH]
+[DECA SW1 SWITCH]

 Test is passed if amount of errors is 0.
 For quick test let it run for 10 minutes in auto mode.
 If you want to be sure, let it run for 1-2 hours.

 Board should pass at least 130 MHz clock test.
 Any higher clock will assure the higher quality of the board.